mvolkmann/svelte-components/README.md

 1. Create a GitHub repository for the library.
 1. Add the contents of this directory to the GitHub repository.
 1. If not already logged into npm, enter `npm login`.
+1. Every time changes need to be published, bump the version in `package.json` and tag the GitHub repository.

+   - `npm version patch|minor|major`
+   - `git push --tags`
+   - `git push`

 1. Publish this library to npm with `npm pub`.

-- Every time changes need to be published, bump the version in `package.json`.

 ## To use these components in a Svelte application